Return From Winter Break With Success

 Create A Return from Winter Break Care Plan

 2020 has been a special kind of stressful.
-Working in the field of education comes with more than its fair share of challenges and chaos; 2020 came with a special kind of stress that I cannot describe in words.
+Working in education comes with its fair share of challenges and chaos; 2020 came with a special kind of stress that I cannot describe in words.
 Dedicated time for self-care is more important now than ever before.
 One thing that works well for me to help prevent getting overwhelmed is having a self-care plan.
 I don’t mean taking a spa day, although that sounds divine.
 I mean being intentional with my care like I would be with the care of my children.

 For me, my self-care looks like: